 Alternative treatment option such as neurotropic B vitamins (B1, B6 and B12) are available to target the underlying cause of the neuropathic pain which is nerve damage.
-Each of these B vitamins has been found to have unique essential roles, which contributes to nerve function.
-Vitamin B1 is involved in energy metabolism, helps in maintaining the myelin sheath which covers the axon of nerves, and in the synthesis of key signalling molecules in the nervous system known as neurotransmitters.
-Vitamin B6 is involved in the synthesis of neurotransmitters (key signalling molecules in the nervous system).
-Vitamin B12 is involved in nerve cell maturation and regeneration, nerve cell metabolism and formation of nerve myelin sheaths.
+Each of these B vitamins has seen found to have unique essential roles, which contributes to nerve function.
+Vitamin B1 is involved in energy metabolism.
+Vitamin B6 has an analgesic effect.
+Vitamin B12 ensures blood cell formation and prevents degenerative processes of the nervous system.

 Neurotropic B vitamins can be used in combination with NSAIDs, to relieve mixed pain.
-For example, a combination of diclofenac (a type of NSAIDs) and neurotropic B vitamins (B1, B6, and B12) helps to improve low back pain and shorten treatment period compared to taking diclofenac alone, as reported in studies published in scientific journals.
 While NSAIDs targets the nociceptive and inflammatory pain mechanisms, the neurotropic B vitamins nourish and help regenerate nerves.